 Complete Drainage

-Open all faucets and drain valves, including the water heater.
-Run the fresh water pump until pressure drops, then open the pressure switch access to drain remaining water from the pump housing.
+Open every single faucet and drain valve on the boat, and yes, that includes the water heater.
+Run the freshwater pump until pressure drops, then open the pressure switch access to get the remaining water out of the pump housing.
+It’s tedious, I know.
+But a cracked pump or burst line is way more tedious to deal with.

-Remove inline water filters and drain completely.
-Frozen filters crack easily and are expensive to replace.
+Pull your inline water filters and drain them completely.
+Frozen filters crack like nobody’s business, and they’re not cheap to replace.

 Antifreeze Protection

-Pump pink antifreeze through all lines until it appears at each faucet.
-Don’t forget heads, showers, and any other fixtures connected to the water system.
+Pump that pink antifreeze through every line until you see it coming out each faucet.
+And don’t forget the heads, showers, and any other fixture tied into the water system.
+Every single one.

 Sanitation System Winterization